bwsw/cs-pulse-sensor/README.md

  - purposed for KVM hypervisor
  - tested with block devices located in files (native for Apache Cloudstack and NFS storage)
  - bundled as easy to use Docker container (one container per one virtualization host)

+ Known to work with:
+ - Apache Cloudstack 4.3 with KVM hypervisor and NFS primary storage
+ - Apache Cloudstack 4.9 with KVM hypervisor and NFS primary storage

 Usage: